cogoo/open-banking/README.md

 ### General Comments

 There are two tabs / pages.
 Nearby (follows the requirements for the test), Map View (for bonus points!
 Includes Natwest as a second bank).
-These pages were built as if they were standalone, primarily so you would see how I would code what was asked of in the requirements; otherwise I would have coded it slightly differently (e.g. used a shared service between the two for the location and would have made some common components)
+These pages were built as if they were standalone, primarily so you would see how I would code what was asked of in the requirements; otherwise I would have coded it slightly differently (e.g. used a shared service between the two for the location and would have made some common components).

+Additionaly, there are a number of things that could have been done if this was to be an actual feature, just to name one; Having a fall-back if someone doesn't allow the geolocation permission.
+Would show error message and / or use their IP address to get a rough location.

+> There are some further commments in the code that highlights certain decisions and suggestions.

 __Map View__: The map view shows the nearest 30 ATMs (from Barclays & Natwest) around you (initial start position).